fabiolune/logic-engine/README.md

 - `Operator`: defines the operation to execute on the property
 - `Value`: identifies the value against which compare the result of the operator on the property
 - `Code`: the error code to be generated when the rules applied on an object fails (returns `false`)
-- `Description`: a generic description of the rule, without real behavior

 ## The Operator